The underground (Metro) is the most convenient mode of public transport in St.Petersburg.

-Move around the city by subway is faster, more convenient, cheaper and safer, than by car or other forms of public transport.
+It is more faster, convenient, cheaper and safer to move around the city by subway, than by car or other forms of public transportation.

 The first project of underground constructions in St. Petersburg was proposed at the beginning of the XIX century.
 In 1820 engineer Torgovanov proposal was sent to Emperor Alexander I with the civil-engineering design of a tunnel under Neva river.
 Emperor has written the resolution on the offer: "To give out to Torgovanov 200 rubles and to oblige it not to do more projects.
 The first practical steps to construction of the Leningrad underground have been made in 1939.
 But during the Second World War construction have stopped.
 Construction of the underground have renewed in 1945.
 On 7th October 1955 there was a first test train, and then regular passenger transportations have begun on November 15th.
 The underground has been opened.
 Construction of the underground proceeded all the next years.

-The next major event for the tourists will be opening the metro station "Theatre" next to the Mariinsky Theatre.
+The next major event for the tourists will be opening the metro station "Teatralnaya" next to the Mariinsky Theatre.

 Total operating length of lines: